Section II: the Avenging Gods

 Dionysos also became known as the god of theater.
 There may have been political reasons for this development.
 The fifth century historian Herodotus (5.67) suggests that the tyrant Cleisthenes (6th century) tried to eliminate the cult of hero worship of a political rival by substituting the worship of Dionysos.
 Being god of fertility and springtime, he was naturally associated with the new art of tragedy performed at the festival held in March each year beginning in 501 BCE.

 In another version of his birth, Dionysos was the child of Zeus and Persephone, queen of the Underworld.
 As a child he was dismembered and eaten by the Titans at the encouragement of Hera, but then was reincarnated by grandmother Rhea.
-Zeus destroyed the Titans with his lightning bolt, and from their ashes mankind arose; thus humanity is a mixture of divine and evil elements (Clement, Protrepticus 2.18.1).
+Zeus destroyed the Titans with his lightning bolt, and from their ashes mankind arose; thus humanity is a mixture of divine and evil elements: Clement, Protrepticus (Exhortation to the Heathen) 2.18.1.
 Zagreus, an alternate name, may mean “torn in pieces” which the Bacchic rites re-enact with Pentheus as victim.

 The mystery religion of Orphism (6th century) was based on the death and rebirth of Dionysos.
 Orphism emphasized the division of body and soul; their major concern was the purification of the soul, removing the sinful taint of the Titans left in human nature.
 Dionysos’ reincarnation led to hope of an afterlife; thus Orphism changed the cult of Dionysos from a celebration of this life into a religion of salvation in the next, influencing both Pythagoras and Plato in their beliefs.